Rescheduled | Plus Leon Tilbrook & The Wilhelm Scream

 Please note that in line with Tier 2 government guidelines you may now only purchase tickets to attend this event with other members of your household or support bubble.
 If you already have tickets and your group consists of other parties please contact our ticketing partner AXS.com before Sunday 1 November so we can arrange, where possible, to reseat mixed groups in distanced locations.

-The O2 arena has announced it will host its first live music event for more than eight months, with British band Squeeze set to play to socially distanced fans on Saturday 5th December 2020.
+British band Squeeze will play to socially distanced fans on 22 May 2021.
 The arena event is a major step forward in getting the live event industry back up and running after all venues were closed in March due to the COVID-19 pandemic.

 To ensure the customer experience is contactless, all ticketing will use AXS Mobile ID via The O2 venue app, which also enables pre-ordering of food and drink as well as merchandise to reduce queuing with fast collection lanes.

 Visitors will only be allowed to bring a single clear bag into the arena and the wearing of face coverings will be mandatory, except when eating and drinking within the seats.
 The show will end by 10pm to allow fans to leave the site safely at a distance.